ThomasGsp/HyperProxmox/README.md

 This project is currently in active development.
 You shouldn't use in production mode, use at your risks !

-* Proxmox version supported: 4.x/5/x (not tested on 3.x)
+* Proxmox version supported: 3.x/4.x/5/x

 ## Version informations:
 * Provide: